ewnd9/hain-travis-publish-playground/docs/plugin-skeleton.md

 * **startup()**
-This function will be invoked on startup once. you can do any preparations works here.
+This function will be invoked on startup once. you can do any preparations here.

 * **search(query, res)**
   - `query` String - user input
   - `res` Response - response object, See [Response](response.md)

-  This function will be invoked when user changes input text.
+  This function will be invoked when user changed input text.
 > **Note:** search function is ensured to be invoked once per 50ms

-* **Execute(id, payload)**
+* **execute(id, payload)**
   - `id` Any - id of the selected [SearchResult](search-result.md)
   - `payload` Any - payload of the selected [SearchResult](search-result.md)